sag333ar/HiveFlutterKit/lib/ux/dhive/dhive_docs/README.md

 ### Parameters:

 - `key` (Key?): Optional.
 An optional key for the widget.
 - `dhive` (HiveFlutterKitPlatform): **Required**.
 The instance of `HiveFlutterKitPlatform` used for fetching the replies from the Hive blockchain.
 - `account` (String): **Required**.
 The username of the Hive account whose replies are to be displayed.
 - `onTap` (Function?): Optional.
 Callback triggered when a reply item is tapped.
 It typically passes the `Discussion` object of the reply.
 - `onAuthorTap` (Function?): Optional.
 Callback triggered when the author's avatar or name on a reply is tapped.
 - `onCategoryTap` (Function?): Optional.
 Callback for when the category is tapped.
 For replies, this usually refers to the category of the top-level post to which the reply chain belongs.
 - `onUpvoteTap` (Function?): Optional.
 Callback triggered when the upvote icon on a reply is tapped.
--   `onDownVoteTap` (Function?): Optional.
-Callback triggered when the downvote icon on a reply is tapped.
 - `onCommentTap` (Function?): Optional.
 Callback triggered when the reply/comment icon on a reply is tapped, enabling users to reply to that specific reply.
 - `onReblogTap` (Function?): Optional.
 Callback for a reblog action.
 Reblogging individual replies is not a standard Hive feature, so this callback's use may be context-dependent.

 ### Usage Example: